Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Job protection:

-Unlike bankruptcy, if you enter an IVA, it does not restrict the type of employment that you can take up.
-Specific industries such as the public sector and the finance industry typically do not permit those who are bankrupt to apply for or undertake employment.
+Unlike bankruptcy, entering an IVA does not restrict the type of employment you can take up.
+Specific industries, such as the public sector and the finance industry, typically do not permit those bankrupt to apply for or undertake employment.

 2